-The bronchial tubes extend from the trachea and end in the alveoli of the lungs.
+The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

-Bronchitis is a term that describes the inflammation of the bronchi that produces excessive secretions of mucus in the tubes, which produces inflammation of the tissue that can narrow or close the bronchi.
+Bronchitis is a term that describes the inflammation of the bronchi that produces excessive secretions of mucus in the tubes, which creates inflammation of the tissue that can narrow or close the bronchi.

 Some authors include the trachea and the upper airway in the definition of bronchitis.